 - suspended employees

 College cardholders, upon approval from the Program Administrator, may authorize use of their card to any other college employee.
 This is not a transfer.
 The card remains in the employee's name, not that of the person delegated; any misuse of the card is the responsibility of the employee.
 However, the college reserves the right to initiate disciplinary action against a delegated cardholder in the case of misuse, as detailed in the section of this policy on Misuse of the Purchasing Card.

 Ultimately, the employee who delegates the card is always responsible for all transactions on his or her card and must sign the monthly cardholder statement.

 Only authorized cardholders (including delegated users) may use the card.
 It is the responsibility of every cardholder to safeguard cards and card numbers against use by unauthorized individuals within or outside the college.

 Immediately upon discovering that a card has been lost or stolen, a cardholder must report this by phone directly to Wells Fargo (1-800-932-0036) and to the college primary program administrator (x5934).
 In an emergency, a card will be reissued within two days for a minimal fee to the department.
-Otherwise the card will be replaced within 10 days, at no cost, directly to the cardholder from the bank.
+Otherwise the card will be replaced within 5-7 days, at no cost.
 The college's liability per cardholder is limited to the established restrictions on that particular card.
 Any charge against the card before it has been reported lost or stolen are the responsibility of the cardholder's department, which will be appropriately charged.